 Speaking of mountains, Mount Corrasi, the tallest peak of Supramonte, is located in Oliena’s municipality.
 Like in the other villages’ surroundings, you can enjoy some great hikes here.
 Use some of your time to explore the thousand-year-old forests and maybe see if you can spot some of the local wildlife!

 Oliena is only a fifteen minutes drive from Nuoro!
-Don’t forget to read my post A Short Guide To Oliena.
+Don’t forget to read my post A Short Guide To Oliena for more information.

 Sa Sedda e Sos Carros